xy-241/CS-Notes/content/OS/Memory/Logical/Virtual Memory.md

 tags:
   - OS
 Creation Date: 2023-10-19T17:16:23+08:00
-Last Date: 2023-12-25T20:06:34+08:00
+Last Date: 2023-12-27T15:59:28+08:00
 References:
 ---
 ## Abstract
 ---
-- An abstraction that powers [[Address Space]] a [[Process]] use
+- An abstraction that powers [[Address Space]]
-- Address Space decoupled from the physical Main Memory
+- Helps to decouple address space from the physical Main Memory
 - Each [[Process]] thinks it is the only one running inside the [[Main Memory]]
 - Mapping handled by [[Memory Management Unit (MMU)]]